Welcome to Glasscraft

 Maximum of six students form a class.
 Classes in Orangeville are on

-Thursdays between 7:00 and 10:00P.M. and in Grand Valley on Wednesday afternoon.
+Thursdays between 7:00pm and 10:00pm. and in Grand Valley on Wednesday afternoons.

-Workshops in Grand Valley are on Saturdays and start at 11:00 A.M.
+Workshops are on Saturdays and start at 11:00am.

 Instruction fees are due on registration.